 If you would like a home cooked meal ready for you on arrival or a special event during your stay (or just a Birthday Cake), please contact us for options and pricing.

 Nearby pubs include The Weary Friar, a lovely traditional inn with traditional pub food, and the Who’d Have Thought It Inn has breathtaking views over the Tamar from their conservatory.
 The renown Rod and Line Pub has the pub atmosphere of old with good food and an excellent reputation as a music venue.
 The Springer Spaniel Pub (just past Callington, about 20 minutes away from us) has very tasty ‘fine dining’ food.
+The Carew Arms in Anthony (just under 30 minutes away) does excellent food and is very close to Portwrinkle beach and Anthony House (National Trust property).
 If you are at the beach in Cawsand, then do check out The Devonport Inn.
 Also well worth a visit is Heskyn Mill, both for the decor and the food.

 Saltash has a number of good Indian and Chinese restaurants (a few will deliver), that also do take-away.
 Plus fish & chips or pub meals.